Mont-Saint-Grégoire

-Mont-Saint-Grégoire ([mɔ̃ sɛ̃ ɡʁeɡwaʁ]) is a municipality in the province of Quebec, Canada, located in the Regional County Municipality of Le Haut-Richelieu.
-The population as of the Canada 2011 Census was 3,086.
+Mont-Saint-Grégoire ([mɔ̃ sɛ̃ ɡʁeɡwaʁ]) is a municipality in the province of Quebec, Canada, located in the Regional County Municipality of Le Haut-Richelieu, Montérégie.
+The population as of the Canada 2021 Census was 3,136.
 Residents of Mont-Saint-Grégoire are called Grégoriens (Grégoriennes, fem.).

 History

 Mont-Saint-Grégoire was named for Gregory the Great, pope from 590 to 604, who was succeeded by Sabinian.

 Saint André Bessette was born in Mont-Saint-Grégoire.

+Geography

+The municipality has the privilege of having on its territory Mont Saint-Grégoire, a small Monteregian hill whose summit reaches 251 meters.
+The mountain is largely covered by a sugar maple forest, offering magnificent fall colors.

+All around there are only flat lands occupied by apple orchards, corn, soya and other cereal crops.
+On the horizon emerge the agricultural silos of dairy farms.

+Its territory is crossed by the important Route 104 which connects La Prairie to Lac-Brome via the nearby city of Saint-Jean-sur-Richelieu.